mesosphere/dcos-docs-site/CONTRIBUTING.md

 ### Using includes files for reusable content

-"Include" files are content partials stored in a folder called "include", which can be at any level of the content. are inserted on build time.
+"Include" files are content partials stored in a folder called `include`, which can be at any level of the content. are inserted on build time.
 Especially when created with mustache variable rendering, can be incredibly useful when re-using content across products or versions.

 Using an `include` file
 To use an include file in a Markdown document, insert the word "#include" at the beginning of a line, followed by a space, followed by the path name of the file you wish to include: